Singapore, Central Region, Singapore

 philosophers, thinkers, people of diverse backgrounds, music makers, music appreciators, photographers, journalists, artists, poets, foodies, animal lovers, anyone essentially!

-Argentina, Australia, Austria, Belgium, Brazil, Cambodia, Canada, China, Czech Republic, Dominica, Estonia, Germany, Ghana, Greece, Hungary, Indonesia, Iran, Islamic Republic of, Ireland, Israel, Japan, Korea, Republic of, Latvia, Lithuania, Malaysia, Netherlands, New Zealand, Philippines, Poland, Portugal, Slovakia, South Africa, Spain, Thailand, Turkey, United Kingdom, United States, Uruguay, Viet Nam
+Argentina, Australia, Austria, Belgium, Brazil, Cambodia, Canada, China, Czech Republic, Dominica, Estonia, Germany, Ghana, Greece, Hungary, Indonesia, Iran, Ireland, Israel, Japan, Latvia, Lithuania, Malaysia, Netherlands, New Zealand, Philippines, Poland, Portugal, Slovakia, South Africa, South Korea, Spain, Thailand, Turkey, United Kingdom, United States, Uruguay, Viet Nam

 Join Couchsurfing to see Joyce's full profile.
 It's free!View Full Profile